 Tips for assembling the wreath

-- If you have time, chill your dough before braiding the wreath.
-You can pop the dough in the fridge for the whole of the first rise or just toward the end.
+• If you have time, chill your dough before braiding the wreath.
+You can pop the dough in the fridge for the whole first rise or just toward the end.
 Chilled dough is easier to handle than room-temperature dough!

-- It can be a little tricky to transfer the unbaked log or wreath to a baking tray.
-I recommend slipping something large and flat (such as a container lid) underneath the wreath and then sliding it off onto your baking tray.
+• It can be a little tricky to transfer the unbaked log or wreath to a baking tray.
+I recommend slipping something large and flat (such as the lid of a container) underneath the wreath and then sliding it off onto your baking tray.

 Baking the bread

 The wreath bread is done when the surface is slightly golden brown.
 If you gently press the dough, there should be a little resistance.
-The dough shouldn't feel squishy and raw in any spots!
+The dough shouldn’t feel squishy or raw when you press it.

 Yes!
 The pesto can easily be made the day before.